reinaqu/bpmnFromXtextDSL/README.md

 #### V. Manual Testing
 Start a Runtime Eclipse to verify that the parsing, linking, content assistant, hovering, hyperlink navigation, quickfixes, ... are working properly.

 When testing I had some problems that made me think that the code added for scoping was not working as expected.
 The problems arose when using Ctrl+Space to autocomplete with the elements from the bpmn2 model.
 I think the problems may be related to a bug similar to the one introduced in this [post](https://bugs.eclipse.org/bugs/show_bug.cgi?id=327478).
 The problem seems to be related to loading properly the bpmn2 resources.
-By closing the bpsec file (the dsl) and opening it again the problme seems to disappear.
+By closing the bpsec file (the dsl) and opening it again the problem seems to disappear.